FREE Mount Adaptor FTZ And battery

 UHD 4K Video Recording

-Utilizing the sensor and processor attributes for more than just still imagery, the Z7 II is also a more-than-capable multimedia camera.
-UHD 4K video recording is possible up to 60p and Full HD 1080p video recording is also supported at up to 120p for slow motion playback.
+Utilizing the sensor and processor attributes for more than just still imagery, the Z6 II is also a more-than-capable multimedia camera.
+UHD 4K video recording is possible with full pixel readout up to 30p and Full HD 1080p video recording is also supported at up to 120p for slow motion playback.
 Video files can be saved to the in-camera memory cards or as an uncompressed file to an optional external recorder via HDMI out.

 - A large 3.2″ 2.1m-dot LCD screen is available for bright, clear, and vivid image playback and live view shooting.
 The screen has a tilting design to benefit working from both high and low angles, and it is also a touchscreen for more intuitive operation, navigation, and settings control.